 The Budyonny breed is also known under other names such as the Budyonovsky and Budjonny.
-The stallions average 16.1 hands (65 inches/165 cm) and mares 16 hands (64 inches/163 cm) in height.
+The Stallions average 16.1 hands (65 inches/165 cm) and mares 16 hands (64 inches/163 cm) in height.
 Some members of the breed are chestnut with the beautiful golden sheen that is typical of many Russian and Caucasian breeds.
-Equestrians who are familiar with Thoroughbreds will recognise the influence of this breed when they buy a Budyonny.
-The focus in recent years has been on producing deep-chested competition horses with good bone and joints.
+Equestrians who are familiar with Thoroughbreds will recognize the influence of this breed when they buy a Budyonny.
+In recent years, the focus has been on producing deep-chested competition horses with good bone and joints.
 Most of the breeders who sell a Budyonny today are in Russia, Ukraine, and the Kazakh and Kirghiz Republics.

 In the countries of the former USSR, Budyonny horses are successful at all types of racing, especially over obstacles and long distances.
 They are also used as dressage horses.
 Hardy Budyonny horses living a feral existence on a Rostov island have survived and thrived.